Joakim Åhlund

-Frans Joakim "Jocke" Åhlund (born 9 August 1970 in Stockholm, Sweden) is a Swedish musician, producer and music video director.
-He is the lead guitarist and lead singer of the band Caesars, and a member of the bands Teddybears, Smile and Les Big Byrd.
+Frans Joakim Åhlund (born 9 August 1970) is a Swedish musician, producer and music video director.
+He was the lead guitarist of the band Caesars, and a member of the bands Teddybears, Smile and Les Big Byrd.

-Joakim Åhlund is older brother to musician and Teddybears member Klas Åhlund, film producer Johannes Åhlund and illustrator Anna Åhlund.
+Åhlund is older brother to musician and Teddybears member Klas Åhlund, film producer Johannes Åhlund and illustrator Anna Åhlund.
 He was raised in Bagarmossen in Stockholm.